 Simple Machines also jointly sponsored—alongside Teen-Beat and Slumberland—the Lotsa Pop Losers festival, which occurred on October 26 and 27 at the Bethesda American Legion Hall in Bethesda, Maryland and dc space downtown.
 “We had a lot of experience organizing shows because of our involvement with Positive Force and from being in a band and booking tours,” Toomey recalled.
 “But Lotsa Pop Losers was very different from a Positive Force show.
 It was way more whimsical and it was a joint effort, and it was a moment [where] the newer labels were finding each other, and imagining the possibilities of what we could do together.”14

-In addition to Velocity Girl, Bratmobile, and Tsunami, the festival featured Unrest, whose music had developed from its noisier, occasionally obtuse beginnings into a skilled, tuneful indie pop.
+In addition to Velocity Girl and Tsunami (along with other DC bands like Edsel, the Lilys, Lorelei, and High Back Chairs), the festival featured Unrest, whose music had developed from its noisier, occasionally obtuse beginnings into a skilled, tuneful indie pop.
 D.C.’s noise pop scene now rivaled punk and hardcore in local popularity, which the Lotsa Pop Losers festival highlighted.
 “To a great extent, if you look at Positive Force shows of that era being a bit too domineering in style and content, this was a chance for people without a narrow point of view to stretch and create a two-day D.C. event that was every bit as interesting and DIY [as Positive Force],” said Don Smith, who hosted a radio show on the University of Maryland’s WMUC-FM in addition to his co-editing duties on Teenage Gang Debs fanzine.
 “I’d talk to Positive Force people about setting up shows, and they’d want to vote on them and essentially ‘vote them out.’
 Here, the indie crowd could take what we had experienced already from Positive Force, but create an experience that was important and unique.”15

 Dischord Records would also have a momentous year in 1991, issuing the debut albums from Jawbox, Nation of Ulysses, and Dischord co-founder Jeff Nelson’s power pop group the High-Back Chairs.
 Holy Rollers released Fabuley which, led by songs like “Perfect Sleeper” and “What You Said,” was a notable creative leap forward from their debut the year earlier.
 Shudder to Think, who had been rising through the scene since the late 1980s, released their third album, Funeral at the Movies, in 1991 on Dischord.
 Building off of the previous year’s Ten Spot album (also on Dischord), Funeral at the Movies captured a band who was like none other in the D.C. punk scene, if anywhere.
 Craig Wedren’s sui generis vocals and lyrics were elevated further by Shudder to Think’s expansive, evocative post-hardcore music, as exemplified on the title track (which evinced the surprising influence of Los Angeles alternative rock giants Jane’s Addiction through its airy, unusual chords and dramatic guitar solo) and the opening track, “Chocolate.”
 While not as commercially popular as some of their peers on Dischord, no one on the label was making music as challenging and innovative within the post-hardcore context as Shudder to Think in 1991.